 4. Provide useful information

 Think about putting together a sheet of information for dog-owners which could include local dog day-care services and vets.
-Guests may well want a trip out somewhere that isn’t pet-friendly and will appreciated having a vet to contact if something should happen to their dog!
+Guests may well want a trip out somewhere that isn’t pet-friendly and will appreciate having a vet to contact if something should happen to their dog!

 5. Consider extra charges for dog-friendly breaks